-While the transfer rate may appear lower than the typical 1:1 transfer ratios we see with Chase, Citi, or Amex, the Capital One® Venture® Rewards Credit Card and Capital One® Spark® Miles for Business both earn a base 2x points per dollar, effectively earning 1.5x airline miles on every dollar spent.
+While the transfer rate may appear lower than the typical 1:1 transfer ratios we see with Chase, Citi, or Amex, the Capital One® Venture® Rewards Credit Card and Capital One® Spark® Miles for Business both earn a base 2x points per dollar, effectively earning up to 1.5x airline miles on every dollar spent.
 That’s a top return on non-bonus spending, better than you’ll receive on most co-brand airline cards.

 - A Closer Look at Capital One’s Airline Partners